Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Conclusions

 \textit{ii)} Plummer profiles in NFW haloes lead to peculiar shapes of the line-of-sight velocity dispersion, with profiles that typically fall towards the half-light radius and then rise.
 We, therefore, note that rising line-of-sight velocity dispersions in the outskirts of dwarfs are not necessarily a signature of tides but rather a natural outcome of Plummer distributions embedded in spherical NFW haloes.

-\textit{iii)} In the `light' Milky Way potential, the part of the line-of-sight velocity profile that rises is generally maintained for our sample of dwarfs, while in the `heavy' potential, the profile flattens or even steepens in the outskirts when only the bound stellar particles are considered, suggesting a possibility of inferring the mass of the Milky Way based on the internal kinematics of its satellites.
+\textit{iii)} In the `light' Milky Way potential, the part of the line-of-sight velocity profile that rises is generally maintained for our sample of dwarfs, while in the `heavy' potential, the profile flattens or even steepens in the outskirts when only the bound stellar particles are considered, suggesting a possibility of inferring the mass of the Milky Way based on the velocity dispersion of its satellites.
+This prospect is, however, complicated by the need to obtain kinematic data samples that are free from contamination by unbound stars.

 \textit{iv)} When the \citet{Wolf_2010} mass estimator is applied to these systems, the accuracy of the estimator depends on how the velocity-dispersion is derived.
 If the luminosity-weighted line-of-sight velocity dispersion is used, the accuracy of the estimator is affected by the rising or falling shape of the velocity dispersion profile in the `light' and `heavy' potential, respectively.
 The inferred masses are larger when the velocity dispersion profile is rising and lower when they fall.
 In some cases, the accuracy of the estimator can be improved by instead using the velocity dispersion within the half-light radius in the mass estimator.
-Nevertheless, we found both forms of the estimator to be accurate to better than 10~per~cent for our simulated dwarf spheroidals at the present day, though we emphasise that we consider initially spherical systems.
+Nevertheless, we found both forms of the estimator to be accurate to better than 10~per~cent for our simulated dwarf spheroidals at the present day (see also \citealt{errani_estimators}), though we emphasise that we consider initially spherical systems.

 \textit{v)} We applied the \citet{Wolf_2010} mass estimator to both the dark matter and stellar component over the entire orbital history of the dwarfs.
 For dark matter, we observed a clear correlation between the accuracy of the estimator and the orbital phase.
 This is partially related to the asphericity of the dark matter halo induced by tides; however, the ratio of the minor to major axes does not typically drop below 0.9 and is, therefore, unlikely to dominate the effect.
 For the stellar component, there is no such clear correlation as the stars are significantly more bound and ``shielded'' by the dark matter.
 Nevertheless, for dwarfs on particularly eccentric orbits, we find a correlation between estimator accuracy and orbital phase also in the stars.
 This is likely due to the more enhanced tidal shocks in these objects \citep{gnedin_shocks}.
 Our results suggest that the orbital phase of the satellite should be taken into account when interpreting the results of the mass estimator, particularly in cases where the stellar population is extended and likely approaches the size of the dark matter component, such as ultra-diffuse galaxies like Crater II and Antlia II \citep{craterii,antliaii}.